-Radio, Alerts and Apps:
+Radio, Alerts, and Apps

-To get the latest information and alerts, have an All Hazards NOAA Weather Radio and program it properly.
+To get the latest information and alerts, have an All Hazards NOAA Weather Radio and program it properly (see page 3).
 It will always alert you and is a good option for times when your phone and television are turned off.

-You can also get important alerts through our LeePrepares app and www.AlertLee.com.
+You can also get important alerts through our LeePrepares app and www.AlertLee.com (see page 2).

-Clean Up Safely:
+Clean Up Safely

 As you clear storm damage, don't push yourself.
 Wear the right gloves and closed-toe shoes.
-Stay away from power lines and take care with chainsaws and ladders.
-Stay hydrated and pace yourself.
+Stay away from powerlines and take care with chainsaws and ladders.
+Stay hydrated and pace yourself (see page 25).